 Basic RabbitMQ Message Cycle

-With the basics of the RabbitMQ message cycle in place, let’s now have a look at how the RabbitMQ message cycle works.
+With the basics of the RabbitMQ message cycle in place, let’s look at how the RabbitMQ message cycle works.

 Here’s what a basic RabbitMQ message cycle looks like:

-Step 2: After the communication has been received, the exchange is responsible for sending it.
+Step 2: After receiving the communication, the exchange is responsible for sending it.
 It uses information from the RabbitMQ exchange type to direct the message to the relevant queues and exchanges.

-Step 3: The queue receives the message and stores it until the consumer receives it.
+Step 3: The queue receives and stores the message until the consumer receives it.

 Step 4: Finally, the consumer handles the message.